claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Executive Coach
       - Speaker
       - Thinker
-  - bio: "CNN anchor Chris Cuomo covers international events and breaking news for CNN.
-He anchors CNN’s morning show “New Day” with co-anchor Alisyn Camerota.
-NEW DAY airs every weekday, from 6am to 9am EST— on CNN.\r\n\n\rBefore joining CNN, Cuomo was the co-anchor of “20/20,” the Emmy Award-winning ABC Newsmagazine, and Chief Law and Justice Correspondent for ABC News.
-He formerly co-anchored “Good Morning America,” where he covered international breaking news as the primary reporter.\r\n\n\rChris is the recipient of multiple journalism awards.
-His profile on 12-year-old poet Mattie Stepanek on “Good Morning America” was awarded a News Emmy.
-He has received Polk and Peabody awards for his team coverage throughout the years, and the Edward R. Murrow award for his work covering breaking news.\r\n\n\rCuomo is a graduate of Fordham University School of Law, and received his undergraduate degree from Yale University."
-    coachName: Chris Cuomo
-    jobTitle: Anchor on Cuomo Prime Time at CNN
-    links:
-      linkedin: chris-cuomo-158a1b164
-    photo: /uploads/chris-cuomo.jpg
-    tags:
-      - Corporate Executive
-      - Speaker
   - bio: >-
       How do today’s best leaders accelerate business results?
 By engaging their employees to execute on strategy, vision, and values. #1 bestselling